Aftermath of the September 11 attacks: Park51

 Park51 (originally named Cordoba House) is a planned 13-story Muslim community center to be located two blocks from the World Trade Center site in Lower Manhattan.
 The majority of the center will be open to the general public and its proponents have said the center will promote interfaith dialogue.
 It will contain a Muslim prayer space that has controversially been referred to as the "Ground Zero mosque", though numerous commentators noted that it was neither a mosque nor at Ground Zero.

 It would replace an existing 1850s Italianate-style building that was being used as a Burlington Coat Factory before it was damaged in the September 11 attacks.
 The proposed multi-faith aspects of the design include a 500-seat auditorium, theater, a performing arts center, a fitness center, a swimming pool, a basketball court, a childcare area, a bookstore, a culinary school, an art studio, a food court, and a memorial to the victims of the September 11 attacks.
-The prayer space for the Muslim community will accommodate 1,000–2,000 people.
+The prayer space for the Muslim community would accommodate 1,000–2,000 people.

 Security and military actions

+After the dissolution of the Soviet Union in 1991, the US had begun adapting to smaller-scale, specialized warfare in the absence of a major adversary, yet overlooked the emergence of militant organizations, usually based in and often funded by countries that were considered insignificant global players in the past.
+The US was not spared by foreign terrorism prior to 9/11, including bombings on US embassies in African countries and the USS Cole, as well as a previous attack on the World Trade Center.
+The September 11 attacks, which killed over 2,700 people in New York City alone, proved that these smaller organizations were capable of inflicting mass casualties on the US mainland, and inaugurated terrorism as a major security threat to the US.
+Due to its resemblance to the attack on Pearl Harbor, American commentators saw 9/11 as a declaration of war.

+On October 23, 2001, the United States Department of Justice produced a memorandum titled Authority for Use of Military Force to Combat Terrorist Activities Within the United States.
+It states that the President has both the constitutional and statutory authority to use the military as a means to combat terrorist activity within the United States.